Home > Saving and investing your money > Should you charge your kids rent?

 It’s important everyone understands the family budget and is open about their income and spending.

 Talk openly about your finances.
-Sitting down around the kitchen table once a month to go over the budget could be a great way to improve communication in your family.
+Sitting down around the kitchen table once a month to go over the budget could be a great way to keep the conversation going.

 Once you know what expenses you need to cover, you can work out a fair amount to charge your kids for rent.
 There are a few ways to do this:

-• Arbitrary amount – this could work for parents who want to charge rent but also help their children save for the future.
+• A fixed amount that you choose – this could work for parents who want to charge rent but also help their children save for the future.

 • Percentage of earnings – this means the rent goes up as their earnings do.
 Good for encouraging them to leave when they can afford to do so.